What is a Florida Revocable Living Trust?

 A living trust may have substantial asset protection benefits for future trust beneficiaries.
 If a living trust provides that upon the trustmaker’s death the remaining trust property is retained in the living trust, or in separate sub trusts, for the benefit of the trustmaker’s spouse, children, or other beneficiaries, the money is protected from these beneficiaries’ creditors if the trust document has a properly drafted spendthrift clause.
 An interest of a beneficiary other than the trustmaker is protected even without a proper spendthrift clause if the trust is a “discretionary trust.”
 A discretionary trust is one where the trustee has discretion over the amount and timing of distributions of income and trust principal to the beneficiaries.

 The 2012 estate tax law added concept of portability, which allows the surviving spouse to elect to get the unused exemption of the first spouse to die.
 In 2017, a married couple has a combined inflation unified credit of approximately $22 million.
 With the larger federal estate tax exemption and portability, most couples are not concerned about federal estate tax.
 Because of portability, many married couples may chose a simple plan that leaves all assets outright to their spouse or in a trust using the marital deduction rather than the unified credit.

-This type of planning, although seemingly simple.
+This type of living trust planning, although seemingly simple, presents several issues.
 The first issue is an asset protection issue.
 If assets are left directly to a surviving spouse, the assets are vulnerable to the surviving spouse’s judgment creditors.
 Even assets held in a marital trust that uses the marital deduction, rather than the unified credit trust were not protected; tax law requires the marital trust to distribute all income to the surviving spouse, and that spouses creditors can garnish the distributed income and even compel distribution.
 The unified credit trust does not require any distributions to the surviving spouse that would be exposed to creditors.
 A unified credit trust, even if unnecessary for estate tax planning, is still a preferred asset protection tool.